auraphp/Aura.Di/README.md

 ## Foreword

+**WARNING:** This 3.x package is still under heavy development.
+Use at your own risk.
+You may wish to review the 2.x package for a stable version.

 ### Installation

 This library requires PHP 5.3 or later; we recommend using the latest available version of PHP as a matter of principle.
 It has no userland dependencies.